aws-samples/shopfloor-connectivity/examples/greengrass-in-process/README.md

 ```
 >Note! <br>
  1. Make sure that after copying the script into the file that the line with the **"Script": "printf '{configuration:/SFC_CONFIG_JSON}' > {artifacts:path}/conf.json && {artifacts:path}/sfc-main/bin/sfc-main -config {artifacts:path}/conf.json""** has the ticks (') and not the less than character (**<**) as some markup viewer replace the (**'**) with (**<**).
- 2. Replace the placeholder ***[REPLACE WITH YOUR S3 BUCKET]*** with an S3 bucket name where you want later to store your Greengrass components artifacts and recepies!
+ 2. Replace the placeholder ***[REPLACE WITH YOUR S3 BUCKET]*** with an S3 bucket name where you want later to store your Greengrass components artifacts and recepes!

  3. Replace the placeholder ***[REPLACE WITH YOUR S3 BUCKET FOR OPCUA DATA]*** with an S3 bucket name and ***[AWS BUCKET REGION]*** with the AWS region where you want to store the data collected from the OPCUA server!